katharinalisalin/demo-bug-template/docs/contributing/index.md

 effectively address the needs of all our users, evaluate requests, and fix bugs, we maintainers need to put in a lot of work.

+## Before contributing

+Our community is vast and includes many curious people who open new discussions or issues multiple times a day, filling the [issue tracker] or the [discussion board] with a lot of valuable knowledge.
+As such, we consider our issue tracker and discussion board to be a knowledge base that is an important addition to our [documentation], and brings value to both new and experienced users of Material for MkDocs.
+To ensure that our issue tracker and discussion board remain __structured__, __searchable__ and __easy to follow__, it is mandatory to make sure you are contributing in the right context and environment before submitting an issue, opening a discussion or commenting on existing discussions or subpages.

+### Before submitting an issue, review:

+- Am I using the appropriate issue template for my request, report, or contribution?
+- Have I checked if a similar issue or request has already been submitted?
+- Did I fill out every field as requested?
+- Did I provide all additional information others might need to comprehend my request?

+### Before asking a question, reconsider:

+- Am I asking this question in the dedicated space, e.g., discussion board?
+- Is there an open discussion with the topic of my request?
+- Does my question fit direction of the discussion, or should I open a new discussion?
+- Does my question leave room for discussion, or should it be a bug report?
+- Did I provide the community with all the necessary information to comprehend my request?
+- Have I checked if my question has been answered before?

+### Before leaving a comment, rethink:

+- Is my comment directly related to the topic of this page, e.g., blog post?
+- Is it a comment or a request?
+- Should I rather use the discussion board for my request or comment?
+- Does my comment add value to the conversation?
+- Is my comment respectful and constructive?

+!!! warning "Issues are permanent"

+    Please note that all issues and discussions are permanent and will remain for everyone to read in this project.
+Therefore, it is essential to follow our contribution guidelines and comply with our Code of Conduct.

 ## How to contribute

 We have invested a lot of time in creating better templates for our